wusung/LunarSocket/doc/protocol.md

 ## FriendList - `4`

-Packet confaining your friend list.
+Packet containing your friend list.
 Sent at boot by lunar.

-Note: *We suppose that the `unknownInt` is for an online friend is the friend's Minecraft version.
+Note: *We suppose that the `unknownInt` is for an online friend is the friend's Minecraft version.*

-Note: *The `online` array seems to be empty everytime and the another packet is telling if the friend is online.
+Note: *The `online` array seems to be empty everytime and another packet is telling if the friend is online.*

 ```js
 {